vybesforge/K250-forge/README.md

 **Why the engine still re-sends power anyway:** because the pattern-change reset means a driver must write *after* any `PA` change, and always writing means never having to special-case it.
 It's also what the official app does.
 Cost is nothing; belt-and-braces, not a requirement of the box.
-(An earlier version of this file claimed a single power write went missing and left 55 seconds silent. **That claim is retracted** — no dropped write has ever been observed here, and the real cause of that run was the pattern reset plus a driver that didn't re-send.)

 Also: the box gates channel selection on plug detection (`AC` writes to an unplugged channel are silently refused), and the Reverse Polarity Switch is **box-only** — it does not exist in the BLE